 Henry Gamadge, Daly’s gentleman-sleuth, does make occasional jaunts to the country, but now he’s back on the Upper East Side, receiving missives suggesting that all is not right at the elegant Fenway manse.
+But first he must find out who the messages are from.
 He will, of course, unravel the mystery, but even more delightful than the solution is the peek at what the New York Times called “1940s New York at its most charming.”

 Who's Likely to Like This

 "Told with all the skill that Miss Daly has at her command, and she has plenty"—New York Times